rafafdz/colab-minecraft/readme.md

 # colab-minecraft

 Google Colab offers a ton of processing power for running Jupyter notebooks.
-Could this be used to run contrinuously a Minecraft Server and let players connect to it?
+Could this be used to run continuously a Minecraft Server and let players connect to it?
 Spoiler: Yes it can :sunglasses:

 > ## March 2021-1 Update